iChigozirim/AirBnB_clone-1/README.md

 <br>
 <br>

-## Static
-The front-end of this AirBnB clone was designed from scratch using HTML/CSS3 pages integrated using Flask.
-While the front-end has not yet been officially deployed, screenshots are viewable in the README of the [web_flask](https://github.com/iChigozirim/AirBnB_clone_v2/tree/master/web_flask) directory.

 ## Storage
 All classes are handled by one of either two abstracted storage engines, depending on the call - [FileStorage](https://github.com/iChigozirim/AirBnB_clone_v2/blob/master/models/engine/file_storage.py) or [DBStorage](https://github.com/iChigozirim/AirBnB_clone_v2/blob/master/models/engine/db_storage.py).